hns/hiccup.js/README.md

 hiccup.js
 =========

-This is a simple and **incomplete** port of the [Hiccup] HTML generation library for Clojure to JavaScript.
+This is a port of the [Hiccup] HTML generation library for Clojure to JavaScript.
 This script tries to triple as a plain script file, a CommonJS module, and a jQuery plugin.

 [Hiccup]: http://github.com/weavejester/hiccup